After spending a quick weekend in Stuttgart, I thought I’d share a couple of cool things to do if you’re stuck for time during a lovely German winter!

 If you get the earlier train (around 10 o’clock in the morning) there is a shuttle bus that can then take you up to the castle.
 We got the later train at around 12 and just got a taxi to the castle.
 We then walked up a beautiful path (which thankfully warmed us up) and paid around 14 euros for a self-guided tour.

 We spent a couple of hours getting lost in the snowy, winding paths exploring the castle.
-I couldn’t stop taking pictures!
+I couldn’t stop taking pictures, it was like a beige Hogwarts (but not beige as in boring) but cool and… German.

 Luckily, we had a dry and sunny day.
-The view from the top was amazing!
+The view from the top was ahhhhhhhhmazing!

 We luckily caught a minibus (a 2 euro fee) that took us down to the bottom of the castle just in time to catch the last bus back to the station (it leaves at 4:15pm daily, but is known to leave early so try to get down for 4!).

 On our way back to Stuttgart we stopped off at Tübingen, a bright and lively student town half an hour away from Stuttgart.
-The buildings here are so colourful, as is the town.
+The buildings here are so colourful, as is the town – loads of bars, restaurants and a nice buzz to it.

 We stopped at Café Atrium for a crêpe or two, and this was a really cute place!
 The crépes were incredible and more importantly, larger than my head.
-The walk through the main town to get here was beautiful, lots of hilly, long cobbled streets and local architecture to admire.
+The walk through the main town to get here was beautiful, lots of hilly, long cobbled streets and local architecture to admire, kind of like a hillier version of Edinburgh!

 Then we went for another wander, and actually found a Mexican restaurant/bar – El Chico, by the river, where we got some nachos and drinks – just about catching happy hour!

-The design and colours of the buildings were to show off the wealth of the owners.
+The design and colours of the buildings were to show off the wealth of the owners – no Bitcoins here people.

-The walk up to the Burg, very well signposted and easy to find (literally just look up and walk towards it), was a toughie – lots of steps.
+The walk up to the Burg, very well signposted and easy to find (literally just look up and walk towards it), but it was a toughie – lots and lots of steps.
 But the view from the courtyard once you’re there is worth it, and it also heated us up in the cold weather.

-We ended the trip by polishing off some pretty delicious French Toast at Markt E1ns in Esslingen – which was a REALLY fab way to end a holiday.
-P.s ask for some Nutella on the side.
+We polished off the trip by having some more food – some pretty delicious French Toast at Markt E1ns in Esslingen – which was a REALLY fab way to end a holiday.
+P.s ask for some Nutella on the side!